-Pay.UK (the operator of BACS and Faster Payments) is responsible for facilitating the delivery of the New Payments Architecture (the NPA), which is a new way of organising interbank payments.
-The NPA is intended to replace the existing central infrastructure for BACS and Faster Payments.
-The core clearing and settlement layer is expected to take over the processing of GBP7.4 trillion of BACS and Faster Payments.
+Pay.UK (the operator of BACS and FPS) is responsible for facilitating the delivery of the New Payments Architecture (the NPA), which is a new way of organising interbank payments.
+The NPA is intended to replace the existing central infrastructure for BACS and FPS.
+The core clearing and settlement layer is expected to take over the processing of BACS and FPS, which accounted for nearly GBP7 trillion of payments in 2020.

 The Payment Services Regulator has commented that there are "unacceptably high risks" that the NPA programme may not provide value for money and could stifle competition.
-The Payment Services Regulator published a consultation in February 2021 setting out options to reduce the risks relating to the delivery of the NPA, and proposals to mitigate risks to competition and innovation relating to when the NPA is operational.
+The Payment Services Regulator published a policy statement in December 2021 setting out requirements on both Pay.UK and a central infrastructure services provider that aims to address risks to competition and innovation relating to the NPA ecosystem.
+The Payment Services Regulator plans to publish and consult on draft directions closer to the go-live date for the NPA (which, according to Pay.UK's baseline plan will be in mid-2024).